TritonDataCenter/manta-muskie/README.md

    to Manta.
 The manta-deployment zone includes a tool called add-dev-user that can be used to do this.
 You can find it at /opt/smartdc/manta-deployment/tools/add-dev-user.
-   Note: You should not use the "poseidon" user for running the tests.
 2. The ssh key that you use to authenticate as this account should be passwordless.
 It must also be stored locally, with the public key being called $HOME/.ssh/id\_rsa.pub.
+3. Some tests also require an operator account to test with.
+By default, the tests will use the "poseidon" account, but you must provide a valid private key for the poseidon account at `$HOME/.ssh/id_rsa_poseidon`.
+   Optionally, you can provide a separate operator SDC account by setting `MUSKIETEST_OPERATOR_USER` and the location of its private key at `MUSKIETEST_OPERATOR_KEYFILE` in your environment.
-3. Your SDC and Manta environment variables should point at the SDC and Manta instances that you're testing with.
+4. Your SDC and Manta environment variables should point at the SDC and Manta instances that you're testing with.
 The SDC and Manta variables should refer to the same user account, and they should both refer to the ssh key stored in
    $HOME/.ssh/id\_rsa.pub mentioned above.
-4. Before running the tests, you must set the `MUSKIE_SALT`, `MUSKIE_KEY`, and `MUSKIE_IV` environment variables to the same values being used for the muskie instances in your existing Manta installation.
+5. Before running the tests, you must set the `MUSKIE_SALT`, `MUSKIE_KEY`, and `MUSKIE_IV` environment variables to the same values being used for the muskie instances in your existing Manta installation.
 You can find these values in SAPI, using:

         sdc-sapi /services?application_uuid="$(sdc-sapi \
             /applications?name=manta | json -H application_uuid)&name=webapi" |
             json -H -a metadata
-5. You'll need to create a muskie configuration file that's appropriate for your environment.
+6. You'll need to create a muskie configuration file that's appropriate for your environment.
 The easiest way to do this is to copy "etc/config.coal.json" in this repo into a new file "config.json".
 Then: